iamsrp/life/README.md

 The basic idea of Life is that we have a physical world with various properties and laws of motion (friction, gravity, etc.) and creatures bimbling about in that world trying to survive.
-The creatures have the abilty to: o Move about (by "puff"ing in the other direction) o Attack each other o Feed (off dead creatures) o Mate (sexually or asexually) o Attack each other o Shout/hear things o Grow old and die o ...
+The creatures have the abilty to:
+  - Move about (by "puff"ing in the other direction)
+  - Attack each other
+  - Feed (off dead creatures)
+  - Mate (sexually or asexually)
+  - Attack each other
+  - Shout/hear things
+  - Grow old and die
+  - ...

 These actions and responses etc. are controlled by genes which each creature has.
 You can delve into the code if you care about the details of this; see